 There are over one hundred WaderTales blogs so far.
 Here’s a selection that may well appeal to birdwatchers in Wales.

-Winter beaches & estuaries
+Welsh winter beaches & estuaries

 Some of the Oystercatchers seen in sites such as the Burry Inlet or the Menai Strait are from Iceland, where they can be found alongside Redshanks and Golden Plover that have also arrived from the north.

-Migratory decisions for Icelandic Oystercatchers explains how a new project is examining the costs and benefits of being a migrant.
+Migratory decisions for Icelandic Oystercatchers describes a project to examine the costs and benefits of being a migrant.
 Welsh reports of Icelandic colour-ringed birds are helping to provide answers.

 You may be lucky enough to have Greenshanks wintering on a local Welsh estuary.
 These birds are likely to be from the Scottish breeding population, as you can read here: Migration of Scottish Greenshank.

 Protecting key wintering sites is a high priority when it comes to wader conservation.
 A BTO and WWT project aimed to provide better information as to how species as diverse as Dunlin and Shelduck make use of the Severn Estuary.
 This was important work, with major relevance to discussions as to how power might be generated within the estuary.
 Tracking waders on the Severn urged birdwatchers to look for colour-marked birds.
 Initial results, shared at an International Wader Study Group conference, indicate that the home range of a Redshank is ten times as big as originally thought, with birds being particularly mobile at night.